AOMediaCodec/iamf-tools/iamf/cli/adm_to_user_metadata/README.md

 -   Codec Config OBU: an LPCM codec config is created with sample rate and bit-depth determined based on the input file. `number_of_samples_per_frame` is determined based on the `--frame_duration_ms` flag.
--   Audio Element OBUs: audio elements are created based on ADM `audioObjects`.
+-   Audio Element OBUs:
+    -   When audio elements are a type directly representable in IAMF, they are created based on ADM `audioObjects`.
+    -   When audio elements aren't directly representable in IAMF, they may be folded to third-order ambisonics.
+See the "Warning" at the end of this section.
+    -   Some types directly representable in IAMF include {stereo, 5.1, 7.1.4, third_order_ambisonics}.
+One type that is not representable directly in IAMF includes objects.
-    Low importance objects are filtered out based on the `--importance_threshold` flag.
+    -   Low importance objects are filtered out based on the `--importance_threshold` flag.
 -   Mix Presentation OBUs: mix presentations are generated based on ADM `audioProgramme`s.

+> [!WARNING]
+>
+> Some ADM conversions are a work in progress and are experimental
+> (b/392958726).

 ## License